-The rotavirus vaccine is a routine childhood vaccination (see Table: Recommended Immunization Schedule for Ages 0–6 Years).
+The rotavirus vaccine is a routine childhood vaccination (see CDC: Child and Adolescent Immunization Schedule by Age).

 Contraindications for rotavirus vaccines are